JeyRunner/tuda-typst-templates/templates/tudapub/tudapub.typ

     lang: language,
     kerning: true,
     ligatures: false,
+    //spacing: 92%  // to make it look like the latex template
+    //spacing: 84%  // to make it look like the latex template
-    spacing: 92%  // to make it look like the latex template )
+    spacing: 91%  // to make it look like the latex template )

   if paper != "a4" {